melissapuerto/greenlab-2025-greensmash-energy-perf-rep-pkg/README.md

 ### GreenSmash Energy / Performance Runner — Setup & Run Guide
 ### 1. Setup on Raspberry Pi
-Connect to Raspberry Pi from your laptop
+(replace with your actual IP / username if different) Connect to Raspberry Pi from your laptop

 ```bash